 If you set up your proof approval workflow following the steps above, you will:

-• Track approvals efficiently and see exactly who has given their approval at a glance
+- Track reviews efficiently and see exactly who has given their permission at a glance for a comprehensive audit trail

-• Speed up the time it takes to receive feedback and approval on proofs
+- Speed up the time it takes to receive reviews on proofs

-• Cut the time between each stage of your proof approval workflow
+- Cut the time between each stage of your proof review workflow

-• Be able to find the latest version of your proofs in seconds
+- Be able to find the latest proof version in seconds

 So not only will you be able to send your proofs to print sooner, you’ll also be able to do it with more confidence than ever.

-If you’d like to see for yourself how Filestage could help with your proof approval workflow, you can start a free trial here →
+If you’d like to see for yourself how Filestage could help with your proofing workflow, you can start a free trial here →